You Ain't Heard Nothin' Yet: Background

+After "Now I Know" barely charted, (having just done well on the Billboard Easy Listening chart, and barely reaching the pop charts), Eddie Fisher started his last project, a tribute album to singer and actor Al Jolson.
 Even before You Ain't Heard Nothin' Yet, he showed his affection for Jolson with his Mame cuts, which were recorded for his People Like You album in 1967.
-He also performed his songs in shows and included some of his songs in his only live album, Eddie Fisher at the Winter Garden, 7 of the songs he sung in the album would be recorded in the studio this time.
+He also performed his songs in shows and included some of his songs in his only live album, Eddie Fisher at the Winter Garden, 7 of the songs that he sang in the album would be recorded in the studio this time.